Deploy Stop Motion Studio 2 on Windows 11 through Endpoint Manager

 Deploy the Activation Utility (Win32)

-The activation utility is a Win32 app that runs a PowerShell script to encrypt and store your license key in the device registry.
+The activation utility is a small Win32 app that runs a PowerShell script to encrypt your license key and store it in the device registry.
+The app reads this registry entry at launch to activate itself — no internet connection or interaction is required at activation time.

 Add the Win32 App in Intune

-3. Click Select app package file and upload your ActivationUtility.intunewin file.
+- Click Select app package file, browse to your

 App Information